 Generative Engine Optimization for companies missing from AI answers.

 GEO is how a company becomes clear enough for ChatGPT, Perplexity, Claude, Gemini, and Google AI Overviews to understand and cite.
+Buyers may call it AI SEO, LLM SEO, ChatGPT SEO, AI visibility, or AI search optimization.
 The work starts with the buyer questions, not with generic articles.

 See the AI service mapReview proof